 - OKEx – Hong Kong-based cryptocurrency trading platform.
 Offers Bitcoin futures but is not available to U.S. citizens.

 - Bakkt – long-awaited exchange and custody platform backed by the NYSE.
 The launch has been delayed several times because of regulatory issues.
-They will start testing the platform this July.
+They will launch the platform this September.